fhdsl/NIH_Data_Sharing/manuscript/quiz_2.md

 ?
 Which of the following is true about data repositories?

 C) The choice of repository is not always obvious, and sometimes a little research into an appropriate one is needed
-m) The repository is always listed in the funding announcement (FOA) / request for applications (RFA)
+o) The repository is always listed in the funding announcement (FOA) / request for applications (RFA)
 o) Only one appropriate repository exists for each data type
 o) Generalist repositories are for storing data collected from humans
 o) NIH discourages repositories that generate digital object identifiers (DOIs)